malenkiki/climg/README.md

-# Some usefull bash scrupts about images
+# Some usefull bash scripts about images

 ## climgCreateIcons